sgmurphy/wordpress-plugins/suretriggers/readme.txt

 Once the plugin is installed, you will be redirected to the SureTriggers settings page in your WordPress dashboard.
 There you will find a button to connect your WordPress website with the SureTriggers platform.
 If you do not have an account on the platform, you can create it for free in less than 60 seconds.
 Or if you already have an account, just sign in with your login credentials.

-All plugins that we support such as WooCommerce, Fluent Forms, LearnDash, BuddyBoss, etc on this website will automatically be connected to the SureTriggers platform automatically.
-Yaay, you’re almost ready to start automating tasks on this website!
+All compatible plugins, such as WooCommerce, Fluent Forms, LearnDash, BuddyBoss, etc., will automatically connect to the SureTriggers platform during this process.
+Yaay, you're almost ready to start automating tasks on this website!

 ### Step 3.
 Connect other apps 🔗 ###

 If you want to connect other apps and websites such as Google sheets, MailChimp, Twitter, Stripe, Trello, etc. you can do that now.
 Just select the apps you use, and follow the instructions to connect your accounts.

-SureTriggers already support hundreds of popular apps, and we’re adding more each week!
+SureTriggers already support hundreds of popular apps, and we're adding more each week!

 ### Step 4.
 Choose a trigger 💣 ###